Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Install Instructions
 `Python` must be installed to run the program.
 - Go to [link](https://www.python.org/downloads/) and download the version for your device.
+- Go to your home terminal and enter it
-Check to see if `Python` is installed with "python --version"
+- Check to see if `Python` is installed with `python3 --version`

 The program requires the following python packages:
 `random`